Guide to Library Policies

 Billing

-• Patrons are responsible for payment of any bills issued by lending libraries for lost or overdue interlibrary loan materials.
+Patrons are responsible for payment of any bills issued by Oesterle Library or the lending library for lost, damaged, or overdue materials.

 Lost or Damaged Materials

-• If an Oesterle Library item is lost, the patron to whom it is charged will be billed $50 per item or the item's actual replacement cost, whichever is greater.
-In addition, the patron will be charged a $10 processing fee.
+If an Oesterle Library item is lost, the patron to whom it is charged will be billed for the cost of the item or the patron can replace it with a duplicate item in new condition.
 If an interlibrary loan material is lost, the patron will be billed by the lending library, according to that library's policies.
-Patrons should report lost materials immediately so that their library privileges are not suspended.

 Refunds